Where Finance, Technology, Entrepreneurship, and Impact Intersect

 The Finance Program at Berkeley Haas reflects the Bay Area at large; we live and excel here at the global intersection of finance, technology, entrepreneurship, and impact.

-The program is perennially ranked in the top 10 by U.S. News, with faculty members who are leading researchers or leading practitioners in M&A, asset management, private equity, venture capital, impact investing and fintech.
+The program is perennially ranked in the top 10 by U.S. News & World Report, with faculty members who are leading researchers or leading practitioners in M&A, asset management, private equity, venture capital, impact investing, and fintech.

 MBA students lead Finance, Investment, Private Equity, Fintech, and Venture Capital clubs and participate in national competitions like the Alpha Challenge, Impact Investing Competition, Sustainable Investing Challenge, and various private equity competitions.

 - Asset Management

 - Mergers and Acquisitions

 - Investment Styles and Strategies

 The Haas Socially Responsible Investment Fund is the first and largest student-led socially responsible investment fund within a leading business school.
 You gain real-world experience in delivering strong financial returns and positive social impact.
 Since 2008, the student principals have more than doubled the initial investment to over $2 million.